 “Did you see that?”
 Sherri exclaimed with horror.

 “Not easy to miss it?”
-A horse would have been jealous of his thing.
+A horse would have been jealous of his manhood.

 “It’s Schmoses.”
 Sherri named the tramp.